googleapis/google-api-java-client/README.md

 ## Notice: Ending Java 6 Support

 Please note: since Java 6 extended support is being ended this December by Oracle, we will begin ending Java 6 support in early 2019, with release 1.28.0 as a tentative goal.
-Users may stay still use these libraries in Java 6 projects for some time, but going forward we will not ensure that these libraries work in such an environment.
+Users may still use these libraries in Java 6 projects for some time, but going forward we will not ensure that these libraries work in such an environment.
 After 1.28.0, our supported versions will include Java 7 and onward.